The Yummy Life

 TeaserFridge_Tea_.jpg

-All that heat makes me thirsty, and that means I want something cold to drink.
-My summer drink of choice is iced tea.
+We have steamy hot summers here in St. Louis, and in addition to Naturally Flavored Waters, I often like to quench my thirst with iced tea.
 It's refreshing, easy to make, and has health benefits that have been talked about more and more in recent years.
 Black, white and green teas all have antioxidants that are believed to have cancer fighting properties.
 Hooray for tea!

 Now for the bad news.